LijsTh/bdd_scoutArg_backend/README.md

 ### Watch Mode

-To start the project in watch mode, which restarts the application on file changes, run:
+To start the project in watch mode, which restarts the application when file changes occur, run:

 ```bash
 $ npm run start:dev
 ```

+---

 ## Prisma Considerations